 The central step of scanning can be carried out manually or via automated tools.
 You can use threat intelligence and vulnerability databases to identify security flaws and weaknesses and filter out false positives.

-Analysing the scan results is the third step, which clearers the picture by illustrating the causes of the vulnerabilities, their potential impact and the remedial actions.
-Each vulnerability will be ranked on the affected data, the severity of the flaw, and the damage caused to the affected system.
+Analysing the scan results is the third step, which clears the picture by illustrating the causes of the vulnerabilities, their potential impact and the remedial actions.
+Further, each vulnerability will be ranked on the affected data, the severity of the flaw, and the damage caused to the affected system.

 Vulnerability assessment spots potential flaws.
 The installation of new security tools for the enhancement of security procedures is mandatory.
-Here, the conclusions drawn in analysis will assist in prioritising this process, and ensure that the most urgent flaws are handled.
+Here, the conclusions drawn in the analysis will assist in prioritising this process.
+And, it also ensures that the most urgent flaws are handled.
 Some flaws could have a little impact that they are not worth the cost and time needed for remediation.

-Vulnerability Scans must be conducted like clockwork.
+Vulnerability Scans must go like clockwork.
 The outturns or reports will provide you with a profound sense of your security posture.
 However, an additional vulnerability assessment is advisable as per a stipulation, in case of significant changes in your network or systems.

 The closing words

-A wide range of vulnerability scan services is offered by third-party vendors.
-While choosing a provider, it is critical to take a proactive approach in screening potential vendors.
+A wide range of vulnerability scan services offered by third-party vendors.
+While choosing a provider, it is critical to take a proactive approach to screen potential vendors.
 The pro-tip: analyse and sense the depth of their experience and most importantly, make sure their service offerings and level of expertise match your needs.
-Whether you go for an in-house scanning or hire a a third_party vendor, the visibility that a security scan can provide into your security posture, is always invaluable.
+Whether you go for an in-house scanning or hire a third_party vendor, the visibility that a security scan can provide into your security posture, is always invaluable.